 We’re so glad you are here, and we hope we can help you feel welcomed.
 We welcome all people to join us in worship and in the full life of the church community.
 It is our hope that you feel a sense of belonging among us—belonging to God and belonging to the Cathedral Church of All Saints community.

 At All Saints Cathedral Church, we are a diverse lot from many Christian backgrounds, non-Christian backgrounds, and no faith backgrounds.
 We come for Christian community, to find God in relationships with neighbours and new friends.
 We come for lessons from the incredible life of Jesus Christ.
 We come for spiritual rest, time to think, pray, and center on God, for comfort in hard times, and gratitude in good times.
 We come to serve God, each other, and the world.
 We’re not perfect.
 We trust in God’s gentle grace and unconditional love.
 We seek meaning for the life God has gifted us.
+The Cathedral Church and the Great Hall are accessible.
+We hope to see you soon.

 A Typical Sunday Service and Celebrating the Eucharist (aka Communion, Holy Communion)